 The complete method for determining the presence of a brain or spine tumor includes:

-The medical or neurological exam entails a series of tests which measures nervous system functions and physical and mental alertness.
+The medical or neurological exam entails a series of tests that measure nervous system functions and physical and mental alertness.
 If the results of this exam are abnormal, a brain or spine scan will be administered by a neurological expert.

 A brain or spine scan consists of a picture of internal structures.
 A specialized imaging machine produces a scan in a manner similar to a digital camera taking a photo.
 With the use of computer technology, a scan creates an image by photographing the brain or spine from various angles.